unoplatform/uno/doc/articles/get-started-wizard.md

 This issue has been fixed in Visual Studio 17.8 Preview 5 and later.

-If you're using an ealier version, Visual Studio [does not refresh the intellisense cache](https://developercommunity.visualstudio.com/content/problem/588021/the-compile-itemgroup-intellisense-cache-is-not-re.html) properly, causing variables to be incorrectly defined.
+If you're using an earlier version, Visual Studio [does not refresh the intellisense cache](https://developercommunity.visualstudio.com/content/problem/588021/the-compile-itemgroup-intellisense-cache-is-not-re.html) properly, causing variables to be incorrectly defined.

 To fix this issue, build your project once, close the solution and reopen it.

-It is also important to note that Uno Paltform uses a multi-project structure, for which each project has to be build individually for errors to disappear from the **Error List** window (notice the **Project** column values).
+It is also important to note that Uno Platform uses a multi-project structure, for which each project has to be build individually for errors to disappear from the **Error List** window (notice the **Project** column values).

 In order to clear the **Error List** window, build the whole solution completely once.
 Thereafter, build a specific project and prefer the use of the **Output** tool window (in the menu **View** -> **Output**), taking build messages by order of appearance.